-The method of dividing into size classes is known as the $cum \sqrt{f}$ method.
+Before 2024, one used the so called the $cum \sqrt{f}$ method for dividing into size classes.
 In general, the method is as follows:

 - Order the units by size using the stratification variable. - Divide the units into a number of classes with the same class width.
 There is no rule regarding the number of classes.
 This number depends on the number of units.
-Four to six times the number of size strata within each category stratum is usually fine. - Calculate $\sqrt{f_j}$ for each class, where f_j is the number of units in class j. - Form larger groups by combining neighbouring classes so that the sum of $\sqrt{f_i}$ is approximately equal for all groups. - Each final group becomes a stratum.
+Four to six times the number of size strata within each category stratum is usually fine. - Calculate $\sqrt{f_j}$ for each class, where $f_j$ is the number of units in class j.

+- Form larger groups by combining neighbouring classes so that the sum of $\sqrt{f_i}$ is approximately equal for all groups. - Each final group becomes a stratum.

 In the survey of foreign trade in services, the stratification variable is annual turnover, specifically the recalculated annual turnover obtained in Step 3 of the frame construction procedure.
-Since new turnover data are used in each sample, the boundaries of any given size class vary from year to year.
-As a consequence, the same companies can have different size classes even if their annual turnover in the present year's sample is the same as their annual turnover for last year's sample.
-Sampled companies are sorted into four size classes, from 1 (the smallest) to 4, while fully surveyed enterprises are assigned size class 5 or 6.
-In the latter case, a fixed limit is used, namely companies with an annual turnover of less than SEK 5 billion are size class 5, while those with an annual turnover greater than SEK 5 billion are size class 6.
+Since new turnover data were used in each sample, the boundaries of any given size class varied from year to year.
+As a consequence, the same companies could have different size classes even if their annual turnover in the present year's sample is the same as their annual turnover for last year's sample.
+This in turn led to relatively low overlaps between two consecutive samples.
+To introduce more stability in the size class division (and to increase overlaps between samples), it was decided to test the approach of fixed size class boundaries that do not change depending on the year.
+Note that fixed size class boundaries have always been applied and continue to be applied to fully surveyed companies (companies with annual turnover less than SEK 5 billion are given size class 5, otherwise it becomes size class 6).
+The flexible size class boundaries obtained using the cum $\sqrt{f}$ method were applied to sampled companies, which, unlike those fully sampled, were sorted into four size classes from 1 (the smallest size class) to 4.
+From the 2024 sample onwards, fixed size class boundaries are also to be applied to sampled companies.